MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

       > ![Phone system, teams licenses, and PowerShell script successful validation](media/si-admin-teams-dialer-systems-validation-successful.png "Phone system, teams licenses, and PowerShell script successful validation")

     - <a name="teams-tenant-admin-contact"></a> If any of the validations fails, you can't proceed with the configuration.
 You must contact your tenant administrator to set up the phone system and Microsoft Teams call recording for your organization.
-    When the tenant administrator completes the configuration of your [phone system](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system) and [Microsoft Teams licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business), configure the [PowerShell script to record calls](#run-the-powershell-script-to-record-calls), as described earlier in this topic.
+    When the tenant administrator reviews and completes the configuration of your [phone system](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system) and [Microsoft Teams licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business), configure the [PowerShell script to record calls](#run-the-powershell-script-to-record-calls), as described earlier in this topic.
 Upon successful validation of the licences, continue with the configuration.
     Select **Check status**.
       > [!div class="mx-imgBorder"]
       > ![Phone system, Microsoft Teams licenses, and PowerShell script failed validation](media/si-admin-teams-dialer-systems-validation-failed.png "Phone system, Microsoft Teams licenses, and PowerShell script failed validation")

     >[!NOTE]
-    >If you don't want to use the Microsoft Teams call recording as your phone system and use your custom defined storage location to upload call recording, under **Record and upload your own calls**, select **Connect my own storage**.
+    >If you don't want to use default Microsoft provided storage, use your custom defined storage location to upload call recording, under **Record and upload your own calls**, select **Connect my own storage**.
 You're directed to the storage settings page.
 To learn more, go to [The Sales Hub app](#the-sales-hub-app), earlier in this topic.
     >![Connect your own storage](media/si-admin-teams-connect-storage.png "Connect your own storage")

 5. Select **Get started**.
 The conversation intelligence configuration page opens.